Al-Andalus

 Umayyads of Cordoba

-The Umayyads of Cordoba ruled Al-Andalus from 756 to 1031 CE, transforming a distant Islamic province into one of the most sophisticated states in medieval Europe.
-Founded by Abd al-Rahman I, a survivor of the Abbasid massacre of his family, the dynasty produced the Caliphate of Cordoba at its height and collapsed in civil war after three centuries of rule.
+The Umayyads of Cordoba ruled Al-Andalus from 756 to 1031 CE, turning a distant province into one of medieval Europe's most sophisticated states.
+Founded by Abd al-Rahman I, survivor of the Abbasid massacre of his family, the dynasty produced the Caliphate of Cordoba before civil war.